 What benefits does this bring me as an Exclusive author?

 - You can continue to sell licenses for other people to use your music right here on AudioJungle.
 Once your music is on iTunes® for example, and you get a request to license your music, you can quickly and easily direct potential customers back to AudioJungle.

-- You don’t need to create a separate, non-exclusive account for your royalty-free music - you can manage all your content from your primary exclusive account and enjoy your current exclusive commission rate.
+- You don’t need to create a separate, non-exclusive account for your royalty-free music - you can manage all your content from your primary exclusive account and enjoy your current exclusive rate.

 - Increases your opportunity to strengthen your brand, maximize your audience, and promote the licensing of your music

 - Creates a fairer, level playing field for all our authors, irrespective of exclusivity.

 Simply by uploading/selling a personal listening music version of your music via your selected digital music store.

 Which web sites and services am I allowed to sell my personal listening music on?

 Authors may sell their exclusive or non-exclusive music for personal listening use via external services such as iTunes, Google Play, Amazon MP3, and similar personal listening platforms.
 You may work directly with these music platforms to distribute your music for personal listening use, or via appropriate aggregator services that assist with managing and delivering your content to one or more of these platforms.